 Willow is a very small town located in the state of Alaska.
 With a population of 2,196 people and just one neighborhood, Willow is the 34th largest community in Alaska.

-When you are in Willow, you'll notice that it is more blue-collar than most other communities in America.
-35.46% of Willow’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Willow is a blue-collar town, with 35.46% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Willow is a town of sales and office workers, construction workers and builders, and managers.
 There are especially a lot of people living in Willow who work in management occupations (12.94%), office and administrative support (12.62%), and sales jobs (9.42%).

 Willow is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Willow’s overall crime rate is lower than average for the country.